What's the secret to its success as Ty Hotel achieves 4-star rating

 There was also high scores for quality and maintenance of bedrooms and facilities.

-Hotel manager Adrian Andrews, another Tenby boy done good, says the team have worked above and beyond to achieve the rating.
+Hotel manager and Tenby boy done good, Adrian Andrews says the team have worked above and beyond to achieve the rating.

 “To be able to open a brand new hotel, with a brand new team, with some of the team having never worked in hospitality before, and to achieve a 4-star rating is such an achievement," said Adrian.